dedztbh/Luojia1-Cloud-Detection/README.md

 The image downloaded are stored in a stretched int32 format that can be converted back to floating point with formula L = DN^(3/2)*10^-10 where DN is the digital number and L is the actual radiance in W/(m^2 * sr * μm).
 My current set of parameters works with 10^5 L.

 ## Parameters
 Since images from other satellite have different properties, my current set of parameters might not work for other satellite images.
-Here are some the list of parameters located in core.py:
+Here are the list of parameters located in core.py which can be tuned:

 - hi (in remove_bright_single): The threshold which all pixels with value over it is removed in step remove_bright.
 - ksize (in average_blur): The kernel size used for step average_blur.
 It should be odd, and higher value remove streetlight better but also is more likely to remove cloud.